LGBTQ history in California: 1965–1969

-In 1965, José Sarria established the Imperial Court System, which is now one of the largest LGBT charity organizations in the world.
+In 1965, José Sarria established the Imperial Court System, which is now one of the largest LGBTQ charity organizations in the world.
 In 1965 Vanguard was founded by Adrian Ravarour and San Francisco Tenderloin youth for gay rights.
 The following year, in 1966, one of the first recorded transgender riots in US history took place.
 The Compton's Cafeteria Riot occurred in the Tenderloin district of San Francisco.
 The night after the riot, more transgender people, hustlers, Tenderloin street people, and other members of the LGBTQ community joined in a picket of the cafeteria, which would not allow transgender people back in.
 The demonstration ended with the newly installed plate-glass windows being smashed again.

 The momentum generated from the riot led to transgender activists establishing a social support network of various social, psychological, and medical support services.
 This culmination of these efforts was the National Transsexual Counseling Unit (NTCU), established in 1968, which is said to be the first support and advocacy organization for transgender people in the world.
 The NTCU was funded by the Erickson Educational Foundation and was staffed by two full time peer counselors who provided street outreach, walk-in counseling, and answered mail that was received from around the world.
 Elliot Blackstone, a San Francisco Police Department officer who served as a liaison to the LGBTQ+ community, helped manage the office as part of his outreach work.
 The NTCU served the community until 1974, when SFPD officers framed one of the peer counselors and arrested her for drug possession.
 Drugs were also planted in Blackstone's desk, which led to him being reassigned to no longer be working with the NTCU.
 This led to the EEF cutting funding in 1974, which ended the NTCU's short life.

 On New Year's Eve 1967, a raid by undercover LAPD officers on the Black Cat Tavern in Los Angeles, California, a gay bar, ended in several beatings and the arrests of 16 people.
 The violence of the police raid caused push back from bar goers including those at another bar, New Faces, located down the street, where officers knocked down the owner, a woman, and beat two bartenders unconscious.
 This incident inspired a civil demonstration on February 11, 1967, of about 200 people to protest the raids.
 The demonstration was organized by a group called PRIDE (Personal Rights in Defense and Education) – founded by Steve Ginsberg – and the SCCRH (Southern California Council on Religion and Homophile).
 The protest was met by squadrons of armed policemen.